If you or your partner are working age and you currently receive a benefit that is ending, you need to claim Universal Credit instead.

 Come to our Universal Credit managed migration advice sessions

-If you need extra help, we can also help you submit your Universal Credit claim.
-We will also be on hand to help with any problems that you experience as a result of moving over to Universal Credit following a Migration Notice.
+If you need extra support, we can also help you submit your Universal Credit claim.
+We are also on hand to support with any problems you may experience when making the switch to Universal Credit.

 When and where the sessions take place